bleckfisk/audio-transcoder/README.md

     - Boto3 will default to the actual endpoints of AWS if the endpoint variables are unset which means that endpoints shouldn't be needed in production.

-  - Build Transcoder Image from Dockerfile
+  - cd into project folder and build Transcoder Image from Dockerfile
     ```docker build .```

   - Create Container from Image